-The Minnesota Society of Respiratory Care (MSRC) is pleased to release a position statement regarding Respiratory Care Practitioner minimum competency standards for Minnesota state licensure.
+The Minnesota Society of Respiratory Care (MSRC) is pleased to release a position statement regarding respiratory therapy minimum competency standards for Minnesota state licensure.

-This shift in professional structure and practice qualification, is one which calls for and supports the RRT as a minimum requirement to practice respiratory care in the state of Minnesota.
+This shift in professional structure and practice qualification, is one which calls for and supports the RRT as a minimum requirement to practice respiratory therapy in the state of Minnesota.